 Despite all of this, the draw for east coast skiing is still amazing!
 It’s a great place to learn how to ski and also to challenge yourself on trails that would be closed out West.
 And if you’re looking for a convenient way to get your east coast skiing in, look no further than Mount Snow.

 There are some pretty impressive resorts farther North, but they take some serious effort getting to.
 Mount Snow is a great mountain because it offers a bit of everything; convenience from urban centers like NYC, wide trails perfectly suited for beginners, challenging terrain on its North Face, and a festive base area with solid bars and food.
 Plus, in comparison to other Southern Vermont mountains like Stratton, Mount Snow is a steal!
 Cheaper lift-tickets for roughly the same vertical.

-Whether you’re a novice or a pro, Mount Snow should be a must on your hit-list if you’re on the East Coast and it just so happens that we run an awesome weekender there.
+Whether you’re a novice or a pro, Mount Snow should be a must on your hit-list if you’re on the East Coast.
 Here are our tips and tricks for having an epic weekend:

 Where to Stay:

 Ski weekends can have drastically different vibes depending on what you’re looking for.
 We have two great options below for those who have money to spend and those traveling on a budget:

 For those who are looking for a more posh stay, look no further.
 The Grand Summit Hotel at Mt Snow has convenience, with location right on the mountain allowing for ski-on ski-off access.
 The hotel also boasts a fitness center and swimming pool along with a variety of rooming options to suit any group size.
 Ultimately this is a quality resort if you’re looking for an upscale experience with convenience.